 before 2020

 The image of Francis has been made more modern.
 The saint is drawn in profile, looking forward.
 It is as if he is blessing the beer to move into the future and watching its development.
-On the whole, the visual sign imitates an old Bavarian commemorative coin, in the center of which the image of the king was usually minted.
+Overall, the visual sign imitates an old Bavarian commemorative coin, in the center of which the image of the king was usually minted.
 This is particularly symbolic since the monk was an advisor to the country’s three monarchs.
 The saint’s profile is made in gold, further strengthening the association.

 On the edge of the circle is still a wide dark blue band, but already with a gold border.
 Germans associate the color blue with tradition.
 In addition, Francis was considered the patron saint of sailors.

 On the blue band in white letters is written the name of the brand and city of production – Munich.
 The white color is a symbol of purity.
 The brewery still adheres to the 16th-century purity law, limiting the list of real beer ingredients.
 The company has an impeccable past.
 In addition, the purest artesian water from ten thousand years ago is used for production.
-The brewery also has its own “Paulaner engagiert” program, which cares about environmental protection.
+The brewery also has its “Paulaner engagiert” program, which cares about environmental protection.
 The white color is also associated with coolness.
-In 1881 Paulainer was the first to install an ice machine and start producing year-round foam.
+In 1881, Paulainer was the first to install an ice machine and produce year-round foam.
 The company also owns the first recipe for a non-alcoholic light beer.

 As the founding year, the emblem shows 1634.
 However, this is an approximate date.
 It is based on a written complaint of the Munich brewers about the competition of the monastery.
 This means that the beer was already known and popular before.
 The inscription is made in elegant monogram letters.
-Both the gold color and the antique font indicate the venerable age of the drink.
+The gold color and the antique font indicate the venerable age of the drink.

 The brand’s name under the round emblem is written in large antique blue letters with serifs and gold edging.
 This shows a premium beer with a rich history.
 Like the first P, the center letter A is capitalized and has an unusual serif.
 This divides the word into two parts.
 The first part in German is the name of the city of Paola, Paula, and the word “aner” is translated as “record” and makes up the root of the words: heir.
 This division in the name emphasizes that the recipe for the beer was inherited from Paola and that it was brewed by the followers (heirs) of the saint from Paola.